valerachuk/web-calendar-spa/README.md

 - PR should be linked to an issue, this way it will close an issue when it is completed
 - it is recommended for every team member to take part in code review
 - each commit message must start with the issue number it is related to.
 Example: #6 fixed displaying calendar grid

+Sensitive data (accounts, passwords, connection strings, etc.) should not be committed.
+Every deleloper will use its own configuration file(s).